PythonPredictions/cobra/README.rst

 =====
-Cobra
+cobra
 =====

-**Cobra** is a Python package that implements the Python Predictions methodology for predictive analytics.
-It consists of a main script/notebook that can be used to build and save a predictive model only by setting several parameters.
-The main scripts itself consists of several modules that can be used independently of one another to build custom scripts.

-Note that this package is a refactored version of the back-end of the original web-based cobra.
+**cobra** is a Python package to build predictive models with a focus on performance and interpretation.
+It consists of several modules for data preprocessing, feature selection and model evaluation.
+The underlying methodology is largely inspired by the one used in credit risk scoring, but it has been tweaked, tested and optimized over the years in close collaboration with people from academia.

 Main Features